- Monthly Theme: Erotic Thrillers

 Sean: Well, sure.
 Why not, right?
 I do not think you can ignore that the specter of Jack the Ripper hangs over any London-killing-spree movie.

-Kristine: Okay, can I tell you about the Christie case and the similarities with the Necktie Killer?
+Kristine: Can I tell you about the Christie case and the similarities with the Necktie Killer?

-Kristine: Okay, well, Mr. Christie was an impotent maniac who killed lots of ladies (including his wife) and lived in plain sight in London.
+Kristine: John Christie was this impotent maniac who killed lots of ladies (including his wife) and lived in plain sight in London.
 He “hid” all the bodies in his house and garden, but hardly hid them at all.
 Like there was a lady’s skull out in the open in his garden.

 Sean: Oh my god.
 Did he strangle them?